bertrandrichard01/python-scripts/README.md

 Set 0 in the new year field (no data).

-### 3. Add an ID to every polygon in the new database
+### 3. Add an ID to each polygon in the new database

 ## Using
 - Use this script directly in python